botengu/portfolio/_posts/2023-01-11-Quantification_of_pulmonary_edema.md

         </p>
         <div class="w3-main w3-center">
             <img src="/portfolio/assets/img/Edema_Stages.png" width="80%" height="80%">
-            <figcaption>Pictures of the different stages of pulmonary Edema</figcaption>
+            <figcaption>Pictures of the different stages of pulmonary edema</figcaption>
         </div>
         <p class = "justify">
-        The method I propose first uses machine learning to segment and extract the pulmonary zones from the chest x-ray images.
+        The method I propose first uses machine learning to segment and extract the pulmonary zones from the chest x-ray images.<br>
         To do so, I used the lung segmentation code from the repository found here <a class = "ex1 ex3" href="https://github.com/imlab-uiip/lung-segmentation-2d/blob/master/train_model.py" target="_blank" > (repo) </a>.
 The models were trained using an architecture similar to UNet (which itself uses Convolutional Neural Networks for biomedical images).
         <br>
         I was able to segment the 4 images of the different stages of Edema: